-Question Answer for authentication with directory services and security tools such as LDAP, AD, RADIUS, and so on? authentication.
+Question Authentication Answer If we had more than 1,000 users, how would this be managed?
+Do you support Active Directory?
+CC-SG works with Microsoft Active Directory, Sun iPlanet, or Novell eDirectory.
+If a user account already exists in an authentication server, then CC-SG supports remote authentication using AD/TACACS+/RADIUS/LDAP authentication.
+What options are available for authentication with directory services and security tools such as LDAP, AD, RADIUS, and so on?
+CC-SG permits local authentication as well remote authentication.
 Remote authentication servers supported include: AD, TACACS+, RADIUS, and LDAP.
 Why does the error message "Incorrect username and/or password" appear after I correctly enter a valid username and password to log into CC-SG?
 Check the user account in AD.
 If AD is set to "Logon To" specific computers on the domain, it disallows you to log into CC-SG.
 In this case, remove the "Logon To" restriction in AD.